Hobbes74/XCOM-Terrain-Pack/README.md

 * STORMMOUNTAIN (Underground base)

 Other Features:
-- Reworked Geoscape, including several new textures and cities
+- Reworked Geoscape, including several new textures and cities.
-- Country Zones have been redesigned to reflect better the countries' geography
+- Country Zones have been redesigned to reflect better the countries' geography.
-- Terrain of terror sites will match geographical locations (large city terrains only appear at some cities, etc,)
+- Terrain of terror sites will match geographical locations (large city terrains only appear at some cities, etc,).
-- North Atlantic, South Atlantic, Pacific and Indian Oceans can now have Alien Terror, Alien Base & Alien Research missions assigned
+- North Atlantic, South Atlantic, Pacific and Indian Oceans can now have Alien Terror, Alien Base & Alien Research missions assigned.
+- Several new countries added.

 AUTHORS
 -------